-This is the first in a series about how we’ve disregarded the advice of popular personal finance personalities to forge our own path to debt freedom and financial independence.
+This is the second in a series about how we do things differently.
+Check out the companion post, Four Personal Finance Rules We Ignored (And Maybe You Should Too) for more about how we disregarded the advice of a popular mainstream personal finance personality to forge our own path to debt freedom and financial independence.

 I got interested in the stock market at an early age.
 Around fifth grade, my parents helped me cash in years of birthday money to buy shares of Merck, Disney and TWA.
 Merck was a broker’s suggestion, but the two other purchases were based on my own likes as a young consumer (including a love of travel that continues today!)